Khovanov-Lipshitz-Sarkar homotopy type for links in thickened higher genus surfaces: The homotopical Khovanov homology for links in thickened surfaces

 \begin{defn} Let $F$ be a surface.
 Let $\mathcal L$ be a link in $F\x[-1,1]$.
 Let $L$ be a link diagram of $\mathcal L$.
 Note that $L$ is in $F$.
 Assume that the link diagram $L$ has $n$ crossings, an ordering of the crossings in $L$, and a {\it vector} $v\in\{0,1\}^n$.
 There is an {\it associated resolution configuration} $D_L(v)$ obtained by taking the resolution of $L$ corresponding to $v$ (that is, taking the 0-resolution at the $i$-th crossing if $v_i =0$, and the 1-resolution otherwise) and then placing arcs corresponding to each of the crossings labeled by 0's in $v$ (that is, at the $i$-th crossing if $v_i=0$).
 See Figure \ref{r}.\\

 Therefore, $n-$ind$(D_L(v)) = |v| =\sum v_i$, the (Manhattan) norm of $v$.
 (Note that $\sum v_i\\=\sum (v_i)^2$ in this situation, since $0^2=0$ and $1^2=1$.) \end{defn}

 Note that (if $L$ in $F$ denotes a classical link diagram in $S^2$ or virtual link diagram) resolution configurations are the same as what many people often call {\it Kauffman state}s, which Kauffman first introduced in \cite{Kauffmanstate}.
-(The ways to draw arcs in both papers are different.) \\
+(The way to draw arcs in \cite{LSk} is different from that in \cite{Kauffmanstate}.) \\

 \h{\bf Note.} We draw resolution configurations on the plane $\R^2$ in this paper.
 Our way of drawing is similar to that in virtual knot theory which is introduced in \cite{Kauffman1, Kauffman, Kauffmani}.
 However, in this paper, the strict definition of resolution configurations is Definition \ref{2.1}.
-(On the other hand, the way of drawing resolution configurations on $S^2$ is defined strictly in virtual knot theory.)
+(On the other hand, the way of drawing resolution configurations on $\R^2$ (respectively, $S^2$) is defined strictly in virtual knot theory.)

-We draw a part of a surface $F$ in the upper figure in Figure \ref{handle}.
-The middle and lower figures in Figure \ref{handle}: Depict a non-contractible circle in $Z(D)$ on $F$.
+We draw a part of a surface $F$ in the upper figure of Figure \ref{handle}.
+We depict a non-contractible circle in $Z(D)$ on $F$ in the middle and lower figures of Figure \ref{handle}.
 These kinds of non-contractible circles are drawn as in the left figure of Figure \ref{H}.
 We call this circle a {\it circle with $(H)$}.
 We omit drawing a part of the surface $F$ when it is clear from the context.
-If we need to explain some property of a non-contractible circle, we write it in the right lower side where $x$ is written in the right one of Figure \ref{H}
+If we need to explain some property of a non-contractible circle, we write it in the right lower side where $x$ is written in the right one of Figure \ref{H}.

-In a situation, we use a net of surfaces in which link diagrams exist, and draw labeled resolution configurations.

-In another situation, we draw only $Z(D)\cup A(D)$ abstractly, like abstract graphs. \\ Note: $Z(D)\cup A(D)$ has a neighborhood $N$ such that $N$ is a compact surface and such that the inclusion map of $Z(D)\cup A(D)$ to $N$ is a homotopy type equivalence map.
-For a given $Z(D)\cup A(D)$ , there are many homeomorphism types of $N$ in general.
-See Figure \ref{nbd} for an example.
+See Figure \ref{nbd}. $Z(D)\cup A(D)$ has a neighborhood $N$ such that $N$ is a compact surface and such that the inclusion map of $Z(D)\cup A(D)$ to $N$ is a homotopy type equivalence map.
+For a given $Z(D)\cup A(D)$, there are many homeomorphism types of $N$ in general.

 \begin{defn} {\bf (\cite[Definition 2.3]{LSk}.)} Given resolution configurations $D$ and $E$, there is a new resolution configuration $D-E$ defined by

 Let $D\cap E=D-(D-E)$. \end{defn}

 Note that $Z(D\cap E)=Z(E\cap D)$ and $A(D\cap E)=A(E\cap D)$; however, the total orders on $A(D\cap E)$ and $A(E\cap D)$ could be different.